 Joel McHale (E!'s "The Soup") stars as Jeff Winger, a lawyer who has returned to college on a deal to keep himself from getting disbarred- if he can earn a more legitimate degree (his previous degree was not from Columbia University, but rather, an illegitimate degree from Columbia the country), he can return to his former law firm.
 He's cocky, smarmy, and exploitive at times.
 He starts the series as a self-centered jerk, for lack of a better description, but over time, has calmed down and opened up a little more.

-Gillian Jacobs portrays Britta Perry, a gorgeous woman whom Jeff has on-again, off-again feelings for.
-Britta is a strong-minded and strong-willed woman, with concrete beliefs, thought she often hides the fact that she can be sensitive and vulnerable.
+Gillian Jacobs portrays Britta Perry, a fellow classmate whom Jeff has on-again, off-again feelings for.
+Britta is a strong-minded and strong-willed woman, with concrete (if not sometimes asinine) beliefs, thought she often hides the fact that she can be sensitive and vulnerable.
 She's the voice of reason, arguably, but she's also a darned great character, and doesn't fall back on clichés at all.

 Danny Pudi (in an outstanding performance) plays Abed Nadir, a pop-culture aficionado, who also seems to have some social and minor mental difficulties (Jeff says he has Asperger's Syndrome at one point, and as someone who has the condition, I'd say he was probably spot on), but is also fairly intelligent and can "read people" very good, even to the point where he can predict people's behavior slightly.
 He wants to be a filmmaker, and spends a lot of his time referencing movies and TV shows, and directing student films.